piater/uinputchars/README.md

 	time to process them.
 This is achieved by brief sleeps that can be adjusted via command-line options.

+  * This utility reads the console keymap (as activated with loadkeys).
+Thus, to work as expected, this should match the keyboard layout used by the desktop environment, if any (under Wayland or X).

+	In particular, the `uinput` device is not the same as the real keyboard and may have a different keymap associated with it.
+For example, in [sway](https://github.com/swaywm/sway), configure all
+	inputs to use the same keymap (e.g., `input "*" xkb_layout de`), not just the actual keyboard, to include `/dev/uinput`.

   * The current implementation only accepts ISO-8859-1 characters (encoded as specified by the locale).
-Depending on the kernel keymap in use, only a subset of them may be accessible.
+Depending on the console keymap in use, only a subset of them may be accessible.

-  * The uinputchars utility needs to retrieve the kernel keymap and to write into `/dev/uinput`; both will generally require root rights.
+  * Retrieving the console keymap and writing into `/dev/uinput` will generally require root rights.
 It is recommended to configure this in `/etc/sudoers`.

-  * The `uinput` device is not the same as the real keyboard and may have a different keymap associated with it.
-For example, in [sway](https://github.com/swaywm/sway), configure all inputs to use the same keymap (e.g., `input "*" xkb_layout de`), not just the actual keyboard, to include `/dev/uinput`.

 ## Installation